thenexthub/Codira/docs/proposals/Initialization.rst

 The second problem, with ``C``, comes from Objective-C's implicit inheritance of initializers.
-We can address this problem by specifying that init methods in Objective-C are never visible through Swift classes, making the message send ``[C initWithString:str]`` ill-formed.
+We can address this problem by specifying that init methods in Objective-C are never visible through Codira classes, making the message send ``[C initWithString:str]`` ill-formed.
 This is a relatively small Clang-side change.